LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

    )

    Generates a keyed hash message authentication code for a given input and password.
-The method requires a ``-password`` parameter which specifies the key for the hash and a ``-token`` parameter which specifies the text message which is to be hashed.
+The method requires a ``-password`` parameter to specify the key for the hash and a ``-token`` parameter to specify the text message which is to be hashed.
 These parameters should be specified as a string or as a byte stream.
 The digest algorithm used for the hash can be specified using an optional ``-digest`` parameter.
 The digest algorithm defaults to "MD5".
    "SHA1" is another common option.
 However, any of the digest algorithms returned by `cipher_list(-digest)` can be used.